Let’s set the scene.

 After working through most of the lower garage debris, organising it into various boxes, you move on to sorting the tools and sports equipment stored higher up.
-You’re feeling a little tired, not quite as motivated as you were earlier, but decide to power on regardless, and climb on up the ladder.
+You’re feeling a little tired, not quite as motivated as you were earlier, but decide to power on regardless and climb up the ladder.
 You’re keen to get this finished.

-You wake up in a hospital with your family around you and no recollection of how you got there.
+You wake up in a hospital with your family around you and have no recollection of how you got there.
 You feel strange, your head begins throbbing and you start to wonder how your life is going to change.
 For now, at least, you thank your lucky stars you’re still alive.

 Types of trauma